Zacharie Boucher: Club career

+Le Havre

 Born in Saint-Pierre, Réunion, Boucher began his professional career at Le Havre.
 For the 2010–11 season, he was installed as the club's third goalkeeper behind starter Mike Van Hamel and backup Johny Placide.
 He made his professional debut on 29 July 2011 in a 2–1 win over Istres appearing as a substitute for starting goalkeeper Placide in the first half.

+Toulouse

-After being voted the Best Goalkeeper in Ligue 2 for 2013, Boucher signed with Ligue 1 outfit, Toulouse in the 2013–14 winter transfer window.
+After being voted the Best Goalkeeper in Ligue 2 for 2013, Boucher signed with Ligue 1 outfit Toulouse in the 2013–14 winter transfer window.
 He quickly displaced Comorian international, Ali Ahamada, and with a series of excellent displays, helped the club to a credible 9th-place finish.
 The 2014–15 season did not go as well as his first, with him losing his starting place and having to share goalkeeping duties, where the club only narrowly avoided relegation as they finished in 17th place.

+Auxerre

 In July 2015, Boucher decided against staying at Toulouse and transferred to Ligue 2 club Auxerre, where he would be the undisputed first choice goalkeeper.
 He expressed his desire to one day return to the top flight, of which he knew he was capable of playing in, but believed remaining at Auxerre for the near future would be more beneficial for his development.

-At the beginning of the 2018–19 season, he lost his starting place at Auxerre to Quentin Westberg (in the league) and Sonny Laiton (in the Coupe de la Ligue.
+At the beginning of the 2018–19 season, he lost his starting place at Auxerre to Quentin Westberg in the league and to Sonny Laiton in the Coupe de la Ligue.

+Angers

 On 31 August 2018, the last day of the 2018 summer transfer window, Boucher joined Ligue 1 side Angers on loan for the season.

+Aris

 On 9 September 2020, he signed a two-year contract with Aris.
 On 12 June 2021, Aris announced that Boucher had been released.

+Bastia

-On 11 January 2022, he signed for Ligue 2 club Bastia until the end of the 2021–22 season.
+On 11 January 2022, he signed for Ligue 2 club Bastia.

+Troyes

+On 1 July 2024, after spending the second half of the 2023–24 season on loan at Troyes, Boucher was signed on a permanent deal by the Ligue 2 club.